LibraryOfCongress/bagger/README.md

 The Bagger application is a graphical user interface to the BagIt specification.
 The latest Bagger release is available on GitHub at https://github.com/LibraryOfCongress/bagger/releases/latest

-Bagger differs from BIL by providing graphical user interface for file and data manipulation features as well as a visual view of the bag contents, bag state and options.
+Bagger differs from the [java Bagit Library](https://github.com/LibraryOfCongress/bagit-java) by providing graphical user interface for file and data manipulation features as well as a visual view of the bag contents, bag state and options.
 In addition Bagger provides a project profile capability.
 Users can create customized bag-info.txt data with project specific properties that the user defines.

 These project profiles can be edited manually and shared with other users.